What makes Iron Chef Imports different to other companies?

 Why is your estimate higher than other brokers?

-As a general rule I quote based on buying cars that are auction grade 4BB with less than 100,000km.
+As a general rule, we quote based on buying cars that are auction grade 4BB with less than 100,000km.
 For obvious reasons, there are cheaper cars around in many cases, but it doesn’t take much extra cash to buy a better car.
-I’ve had customers very adamant that they want rougher cars at lower prices in the past, and that’s fine, as long as the cars are suitable for compliance in Australia.
-If you’re positive that a rival company is quoting for the exact same car as me, and they’re $5000 cheaper than me and can I price-match it (and I hear this quite often), then my response is to go get the car through the other company, with my blessing.
-The prices in Japan are what they are, so haggling or asking me to price-match a competitor is a waste of time in most cases.
+We’ve had customers very adamant that they want rougher cars at lower prices in the past, and that’s fine, as long as the cars are suitable for compliance in Australia.
+If you’re positive that a rival company is quoting for the exact same car as us and they’re $5000 cheaper than us and can we price-match it (and we hear this quite often), then our response is to go get the car through the other company, with our blessing.
+The prices in Japan are what they are – for the most part, we all shop at the same spots – so haggling or asking us to price-match a competitor is a waste of time in most cases.

 Also bear in mind that an estimate from a broker is a bit like receiving tenders for a government contract; the cheapest estimate can often end up being far more expensive at the completion of the job, so remember that estimates are exactly that – estimates.